MunchHunt/MunchHunt/README.md

 ## Feedback

-If you have any feedback, please reach out to us at **!
+If you have any feedback, please reach out to us at seijim27@gmail.com or fveranicola@gmail.com!
 Hope you enjoy the app! :)